 After all, a non-commercial facemask isn’t going to make anything worse, and it might provide some protection for us and those around us, so why not?
 We do not currently have the personal protective equipment we need in this country to battle this pandemic.
 That’s a fact.
 Ask any doctor, technician or nurse in a hospital.
 At the hospital I work in we are strictly rationing masks and we haven’t admitted a single COVID-19 patient.
 Yet.

-It so happened that the event that occurred was something I had a lot of experience with, so a colleague and I took charge of the crisis so that other lives would not be lost.
+It so happened that the event that occurred was something I had a lot of experience with; a colleague and I took charge of the crisis so other lives would not be lost.
 It was a hideous few hours, but we contained the situation and dealt with it.
 It left us all deeply scarred.

 I was reprimanded later for taking control, for not “staying in my place” as a subordinate, for daring to direct those ostensibly in charge during the crisis!